azaleacolburn/sonder/README.md

 - Treats it like a Rust reference in accordance with borrow-checking rules or
 - Treats it a cloned `Rc<RefCell<T>>`

+- It also means that any mutable pointer to a value and the value itself that are used on the same line can be made to fit borrow checking rules by substituting the value for a clone

 If the code isn't "well-written", sonder will fall back on unsafe raw pointers in the generated code, although at the moment, it instead panics.